ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 weight = 3
 +++

 This is an advanced Tower lab so we don’t really want you to use the web UI for everything.
-To fully embrace automation and adopt the infrastructure as code methodology, we want to use Ansible to configure our Ansible Tower Cluster.
+To fully embrace automation and adopt the [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) methodology, we want to use Ansible to configure our Ansible Tower Cluster.

 Since Ansible Tower is exposing all of its functionality via REST API, we can automate everything.
-Instead of using the API directly, it is highly recommended to use the [AWX](https://github.com/ansible/awx/tree/devel/awx_collection) or [Ansible Tower](TODO: Add link) (this link will only work for you, if you have an active Red Hat Ansible Automation Platform Subscription) Collection to setup, configure and maintain your Ansible Tower Cluster.
+Instead of using the API directly, it is highly recommended to use the [AWX](https://github.com/ansible/awx/tree/devel/awx_collection) or [Ansible Tower](https://cloud.redhat.com/ansible/automation-hub/repo/published/ansible/tower) Ansible Collection (the second link will only work for you, if you have an active Red Hat Ansible Automation Platform Subscription) to setup, configure and maintain your Red Hat Automation Platform Cluster.

 {{% notice info %}}
 For the purpose of this lab, we will use the community AWX collection.
 Red Hat Customer will prefer the supported Ansible Tower Collection.
 Since this requires an active subscription and we want to make the lab usable for everyone, we will stick with the AWX collection for the purpose of the lab.